huggingface/blog/ml-director-insights-3.md

 When I first started working in NLP, I was in awe of the ability of neural networks/language models to generate a number or vector (which we now call embeddings) that represents a word, a sentence with the associated grammar, or even a paragraph.
 We are constantly in search of more and more appropriate and contextual embeddings.

 We have advanced far beyond a “simple” embedding for a text to “multimodal” embeddings that are even more awe-inspiring to me.
-I am most excited and look forward to generating and playing with these new embeddings in the future.
+I am most excited and look forward to generating and playing with these new embeddings enabling more exciting applications in the future.

 ---